 Proprietary distribution model

 Key to the success of St. James’s Place is the group’s own dedicated distribution network, known as the Partnership, which benefits from the strength of the St. James’s Place brand.
-With over 1,900 high-quality and experienced advisor businesses which are focused on establishing long term client relationships, the group has been able to consistently achieve predictable and high quality new business flows, as well as sustainable asset accumulation through exceptional fund retention and strong client advocacy.
+With c.
+2,000 high-quality and experienced advisor businesses which are focused on establishing long term client relationships, the group has been able to consistently achieve predictable and high quality new business flows, as well as sustainable asset accumulation through exceptional fund retention and strong client advocacy.

 Distinct investment management approach